Mary Eva Kelly: Biography

 In 1848, Kelly met Kevin Izod O'Doherty who was in prison for his radical politics.
 She married him in 1855 at Kingstown.
 He practised in Dublin successfully, and in 1862 they went to Brisbane, Australia and he became well known as one of its leading physicians.
-In 1885 they returned to England, where O'Doherty was elected M.P. for North Meath.
+In 1885 they returned to England, where O'Doherty was elected MP for North Meath.
 They returned to Brisbane in 1886.

 Much has been written about the romance of Mary and Kevin.

 Mary Eva O'Doherty died at Rosalie, Brisbane on 21 May 1910 and was buried in Toowong Cemetery.

 Mary's grandson Kevin Louis Vincent O'Doherty was killed in action at Dernancourt on 5 April 1918.
 Her granddaughter Isabel Maud Mignon O'Doherty married actor Thomas Hunter Nesbitt on 30 April 1919 in Brompton, London.